dezbrid/rollup-lib/README.md

-# Make a Librery REact with Rollup
+# Make a Librery React with Rollup

 # create